 Lords report stage day two: Tuesday 27 November

-Members are expected to discuss a range of subjects including the appointment of an Approved Mental Capacity Professional in the case of disagreement over care arrangements and the settlement of outstanding safeguarding applications prior to the commencement of Act.
+Members discussed a range of subjects including the appointment of an Approved Mental Capacity Professional in the case of disagreement over care arrangements and the settlement of outstanding safeguarding applications prior to the commencement of Act.

 There was one division (vote) on a proposed change to the bill.